SRT

 Self-Reconciliation Therapy

 A therapeutic modality and technique that was originally created to specifically address the needs of Black women with a history of sexual trauma by taking into consideration their historical background and current lived experiences.
-The modality has since been expanded to include any individual with a history of body-based trauma.
+The modality has since been expanded.
+“A Power Exchange with Your Pain: A Guide Towards Reconciliation with SELF!”

 includes the therapeutic framework of SRT and includes the alternative healing intervention Therapeutic BDSM.